Which Of The Following Is Considered A Confined Space

 What Is a Confined Space

 OSHA doesn't guess.
-So they define it.
+They define it.
 A confined space has three specific characteristics — and it must meet all three to qualify.

 First, it's large enough for a worker to enter and perform work.
-Not just stick an arm in.
+Worth adding: not just stick an arm in.
 Your whole body goes inside.

 Second, it has limited or restricted means of entry or exit.
-Consider this: think manholes, hatches, narrow doorways, ladders.
-You can't just walk out.
+Worth adding: you can't just walk out.
+Here's the thing — think manholes, hatches, narrow doorways, ladders.
 If something goes wrong, you're not leaving fast.

 Third — and this is the one people forget — it's not designed for continuous human occupancy.
-Day to day, nobody's desk is in there.
-Nobody lives there.
+Consider this: nobody lives there.
+Nobody's desk is in there.
 It's built for storage, processing, conveyance — anything but people.

 All three?
-It's a confined space.
-Now, miss one?
+Miss one?
+Because of that, it's a confined space.
 It's not.

 The "Not Designed for People" Part Trips Everyone Up

 A walk-in freezer?
-Day to day, restricted exit?
-Because of that, ventilation, lighting, interior release handles.
-Think about it: large enough.
+On top of that, large enough.
+Restricted exit?
+Maybe.
 But it's designed for people to work inside.
-Because of that, maybe.
+Ventilation, lighting, interior release handles.
 Not a confined space.

 A crawl space under a house?
 Large enough.
-Restricted exit.
-Practically speaking, not designed for occupancy. **That's a confined space.
+In real terms, not designed for occupancy.
+Restricted exit. **That's a confined space.

 See the difference?
-Here's the thing — the intent of the space matters.
+Now, the intent of the space matters.
 OSHA looks at design purpose, not just physical dimensions.

 Why It Matters / Why People Care